 4. Seek Support from Other International Students

-During your study abroad journey, you’ll be surrounded by other international students who might also be sharing similar experiences as they adjust to a new culture.
+During your study abroad journey, you’ll be surrounded by other international students who might be sharing similar experiences as they adjust.
 Chatting about the local culture and ways to adjust to it can help you better understand your new country and its residents.

-Many universities and colleges offer mentoring programs that match upper-year international students with first-year students from the same country.
+Many universities and colleges offer mentoring programs that match upper-year international students with first-year students from the same country or region.
 This allows the incoming student to learn about their host country’s culture, ask questions, and meet new friends.
-Most colleges and universities also offer international student clubs.
-These clubs typically host a number of gatherings both in person and virtually throughout the school year, allowing international students to form a community.
+Most colleges and universities also offer international student clubs and peer mentoring programs through their international student offices.
+These clubs and programs typically host meetings both in person and virtually throughout the school year, allowing international students to form a community.

 Adjusting to a new culture is an ongoing process that requires time.
-Be patient during this journey, and don’t be too critical of yourself.
+Be patient during this journey, and be patient with yourself.
 Incorporating these tips will help you adjust to your new culture and ensure a positive start to your study abroad experience.